Instant Pot Refried Beans with Bacon are seasoned during cooking and again when frying and are absolutely amazing!

 I had the best possible intentions; without a Kentucky Derby this year I thought I would give my attention to Cinco de Mayo and try something new; so I decided to try my hand at making refried beans from scratch.
-It was roundabout but I got there yesterday and we thought these were The Best Homemade Refried Beans were amazing…and then I added bacon!
+It was roundabout but I got there yesterday and we thought these Instant Pot Homemade Refried Beans were amazing…and then I added bacon!

 I really had planned better; hoping to publish a recipe BEFORE Cinco de Mayo.
 While weeks went by without success when I tried to source some dried pinto beans, a neighbor who knew my plight found some and brought me the perfect gift…yeah pinto beans!